mechtech3959/2025/README.md

  Competed at Week 3 at the Rocket City Regional
- Made to semi-finals - Match 10
+ Made it to semi-finals - Match 10

  *Two Stage elevator with 270_DOF Claw